Member-only story

 Written by Ramsey Hanhan 🇵🇸 🌍

-Author.
-Tree spirit trapped in human form, I speak for the voiceless: children and the Earth, nature, justice, truth, freedom, love and Palestine. 🇵🇸 🌍
+Palestinian Author and Poet; Tree spirit speaking for the voiceless: children, nature, freedom, love, and Palestine. 🇵🇸 🌍

 No responses yet